 Board Meetings The Board of Directors has five scheduled meetings a year, at which it reviews and discusses reports by management on the performance of the Company and its operating subsidiaries, its plans and properties, as well as immediate issues facing the Company.
-The Board also periodically meets during its meetings in executive session, without executives or management directors present.
-Such sessions have been presided over by whichever non-management director raised a topic for discussion and will, in the future, be presided over by the Chairman of the Board.
+The Board also meets during its meetings in executive session, without executives or management directors present.
+Such sessions are presided over by the Chairman of the Board.

-During 2008, there were six meetings of the Board of Directors.
-Each director attended at least 75% of the Board meetings and his or her applicable Committee meetings.
+During 2010, there were nine meetings of the Board of Directors.
+Except for Mr. Wood, each director attended at least 75% of the Board meetings and his or her applicable Committee meetings.
 While the Company does not have a formal policy with regard to Board members' attendance at the Annual Meeting of Stockholders, all members of the Board are encouraged to attend.
-Twelve members of the Board attended last year's Annual Meeting of Stockholders held on May 19, 2008.
+Ten members of the Board attended last year's Annual Meeting of Stockholders held on May 17, 2010.